ivanparramartinez/dataico-clojure-challenge/README.md

 - At least have one item that has :iva 19%
 - At least one item has retention :ret\_fuente 1%
 - Every item must satisfy EXACTLY one of the above two conditions.
 This means that an item cannot have BOTH :iva 19% and retention :ret\_fuente 1%.

+### SOLUTION TO THIS PROBLEM IS IN THE PROBLEM1.clj FILE

 ## Problem 2: Core Generating Functions
   Given the invoice defined in **invoice.json** found in this repo, generate an invoice that passes the spec **::invoice** defined in **invoice-spec.clj**.
 Write a function that as an argument receives a file name (a JSON file name in this case) and returns a clojure map such that